foronda/blog-mm/_posts/it/2015-07-19-serialize-json-data-for-bootstrap-treeview.markdown

 ### Purpose
-To dynamically populate the treeview data with a LINQ-to-SQL datacontext in code behind.The code snippet is called by the front-end javascript to serialize two lists from the database query and merged to create the correct JSON format.
+To dynamically populate the bootstrap-treeview data from a LINQ-to-SQL datacontext in code behind.The function serialize a series db.text fields query from two tables; one parent, the other child, ultimately returning a string.
+Function is then called by the front-end javascript to reconvert the serialized string using jQuery.ParseJson() method, becoming the data for the bootstrap treeview.

-#### Namespaces
+#### Requires Namespaces
 {% highlight csharp %}
 using System.Runtime.Serialization.Json;
 using System.IO;